 Is it any wonder that Tom spent all of Year 5 slipping in and out of Harry’s head and setting off episodes of CAPSLOCKS?
 How could he have kept away?
 Eventually he got the bright idea to make use of the connection to send a false message.
 It worked, too.
 Lured the kid right into the DoM.

-This is in contrast to Year 1 where Harry was having scar outbreaks and QuirrellMort was completely oblivious, and also to GoF where Harry was getting occasional remote visions with, so far as we can tell, no awareness on Tom’s end of the connection at all.
+This is in contrast to Year 1 where Harry was having scar headaches and QuirrellMort was completely oblivious, and also to GoF where Harry was getting occasional remote visions with, so far as we can tell, no awareness on Tom’s end of the connection at all.

 Fast-forward to Year 7 and the escape from the Dursleys’.